sa-mw-dach/quinoa-wind-turbine-manifests/README.md

 3. `0-quay-secret.yaml`: fill credentials for quay from Robot Accounts -> Create Robot Account -> Kubernetes Secret
 4. copy image to your quay repo (```skopeo copy docker://quay.io/modzelewski/quinoa-wind-turbine:latest docker://quay.io/<yourname>/quinoa-wind-turbine```)
 5. run `1-install.sh`
+6. wait until everything is deployed
+7. start playing

+The dashboard is available under the `.../dashboard` route, username `developer`, password is `password` (can be changed in `/helm/templates/env/gitops-demo-<stage>/secret.yaml`).

 **INFO: Install script is work-in-progress.
 Not all resources, that are used in some steps, are created fast enough.
 If it doesn't work, just run it multiple times.**